-6.0 MARKERS - GENERAL
+6.0 Markers - General

-Order markers have four numbers running along the bottom.
+Order markers have four numbers on the left hand side.
 These represent what the Character can do on each of the four Impulses.

-- A '0' (in any color) means that the Character may not move or fire this Impulse.
-It may still spot and Duck Back as usual. - A '1' (black #1) means that the Character MUST move 1 hex during its activation. - A '1' (blue #1) means that the Character MAY move 1 hex during its activation. - A '1' (red #1) means that the Character MAY fire if it has a loaded weapon and a known target in LOS. - A '2' (black #2) means that the Character MUST move 2 hexes during its activation.
+- A '0' means that the Character may not move or fire this Impulse.
+It may still spot and Duck Back as usual. - A '1' means that the Character MUST move 1 hex during its activation. - A '1' means that the Character MAY move 1 hex during its activation. - A '1' means that a Friendly Character MAY fire if it has a loaded weapon and a known target in LOS and an Enemy Character MUST fire if it has a loaded weapon and a known target in LOS.
+An Enemy Character MUST fire if it has a loaded weapon and a known target in LOS otherwise it MUST move 1 hex. - A '2' means that the Character MUST move one or two hexes during its activation.
 It may not enter the same hex twice during a single activation. - An 'M' means that the Character resolves a Melee attack [see Rule 15.0].